scala-js/scala-js-website/doc/tutorial/laminar.md

    )
 {% endhighlight %}

-After re-importing the project in the IDE (which should be prompted), we create a new file `src/test/scala/livechart/ModelTest.scala`.
+After re-importing the project in the IDE, we create a new file `src/test/scala/livechart/ModelTest.scala`.
 We write an elementary test for `DataItem.fullPrice` as follows:

 {% highlight scala %}